freerange/trello-backup/README.md

 ### Getting a Trello API key

-Ensure you're logged in as the GFR Admin user.
+Ensure you're signed in to [Trello][] as a user with access to the relevant boards.

     $ open "https://trello.com/1/appKey/generate"
     # Copy the Key (under Developer API Keys) to the clipboard